WillBrubaker/awesome-surveys/README.md

 ## Changelog ##

+## v2.0.5 ##
+Block user interface when adding survey questions
+Menu position has more precision in an attempt to avoid clashes

 ## v2.0.4 ##
 1. Survey builder is now blocked by default and unblocked by JavaScript when loaded - this is an attempt to mitigate the "...bad array..." messages that are being reported